 The Wave is well proven to read 99+% of RFID tags in an optimal, user defined RFID Zone while minimizing reading extraneous tags outside the zone.

-The Wave has been studied in head to head comparisons versus the patch.
-The Ohio State University’s Electro Science Laboratory (OSU/ESL) study concluded that “The experiments comparing the performance of the NeWave RFID antennas with patch antennas have shown that the NeWave antenna is more efficient and robust than a patch antenna for an item-level RFID system with metal shelves”.
-The study also concluded: “from a cost perspective, it is expected that twice as many patch antennas are needed to cover a metal shelving unit with the same performance as NeWave antennas."
+The wave has been studied in head to head comparisons versus the patch.
+The Ohio State University’s Electro Science Laboratory (OSU/ESL) study concluded that “The experiments comparing the performance of the newave RFID antennas with patch antennas have shown that the wave antenna is more efficient and robust than a patch antenna for an item-level RFID system with metal shelves”.
+The study also concluded: “from a cost perspective, it is expected that twice as many patch antennas are needed to cover a metal shelving unit with the same performance as wave antennas."